How do I resolve problems when connecting to my Amazon RDS DB instance?

 - Any Amazon Virtual Private Cloud (Amazon VPC) security groups associated with the DB instance.
 If necessary, add rules to the security group associated with the VPC that allow traffic related to the source in and out of the DB instance.
 You can specify an IP address, a range of IP addresses, or another VPC security group.
 For general information about VPC and DB instances, see Scenarios for accessing a DB instance in a VPC.

 - Any DB security group associated with the DB instance.
 If the DB instance isn't in a VPC, then the instance might be using a DB security group to gate traffic.
-Update your DB security group to allow traffic from the IP address range, Amazon EC2 security group, or EC2 Classic instance that you use to connect.
+Update your DB security group to allow traffic from the IP address range or Amazon EC2 security group that you use to connect.

 - Network ACLs.
 Network ACLs act as a firewall for resources in a specific subnet in a VPC.
 If you use ACLs in your VPC, then be sure that they have rules that allow inbound and outbound traffic to and from the DB instance.